hanai3Bi/Switch-OC-Suite/README.md

 ### Failure to read this README carefully or Doing CPU/GPU Overclocking on Erista will brick or fry your device (in the short term or long term, who knows).

-- HOS 12.1.0 doesn't change anything (regarding this patch suite), except for introducing new master key revision(0b) and updating nifm module.
-- Erista support will be dropped later(13.0.0?).

 ## Features

-- CPU/GPU Overclock up to 2397.0/1344.0 MHz for Mariko and up to 2295.0/1075.2 MHz for Erista
+- CPU/GPU Overclock up to 2397.0/1344.0 MHz for Mariko

-- Auto-Boost CPU when a game starts or is loading (Mariko Only)
+- Auto-Boost CPU when a game starts or is loading

-- Optimization for fan control at high load (Mariko Only)
+- Optimization for fan control at high load

-- RAM Overclock up to 2131.2 MHz for Erista and 1996.8 MHz for Mariko
+- RAM Overclock up to 1996.8 MHz for Mariko

-- Disable Push Notifications service, less power consumption in standby mode (Optional)
+- Disable background services, less power consumption in standby mode (Optional)

 - Sync sys-clk profiles with ReverseNX(-Tools and -RT), no need to change clocks after toggling modes